Login Sign in

 Cat lice chew on the skin of cats, causing itchiness and discomfort.
 The one lice species that affects cats is known as Felicola subrostratus.
 People cannot get lice from cats, but cats can transmit lice to other felines.
 Most flea products will also treat and kill lice.
 If your cat has lice, it's important to thoroughly clean your home.

-Read more to understand why cats get lice, how to tell if your cat has lice, and what the treatment entails.
+Read more to understand why cats get lice, how to tell if your cat is infected, and what the treatment entails.

 Can Cats Get Lice?

 Yes, cats can get lice.
 Lice are small insects without wings, and measure about 1-2 mm in length.
-If you look closely, you can actually see lice moving about on cat fur.
+If you look up close, you can actually see them moving about on cat fur.
 They are usually off white to tan in color.

-The one species that infests cats (and cats only) is known as Felicola subrostratus.
+The one species that infests cats (and cats only) is Felicola subrostratus.
 Its nickname is the feline chewing louse.

-Each species or type of lice is very picky about what type of animal it infests.
-So no, humans cannot get lice from cats, and cats cannot get lice from humans.
-Same story with dogs and cats—they cannot share lice.
+Lice are species specific, meaning each type of lice is very picky about what type of animal it infests.
+So no, humans can’t get lice from cats, and cats can’t get lice from humans.
+Same story with dogs and cats—infestations can’t spread between them.

 However, cats can spread lice to other cats, dogs to other dogs, and humans to other humans.